Singleton (NSW), NSW

 Where is Singleton (NSW)?

-Singleton (NSW) is a suburb of New South Wales, Australia.
+Singleton (NSW) is a suburb of New South Wales, Australia, in the Singleton local government area.

 What is the population of Singleton (NSW)?